Nick Jonas Second Conditional: How To Heal The Inner Critic Through Song

 Step 4 – The Linguistic Reveal (Skills+) | 10 min

-- Find the sentence starting with “What would it be like if…”
+What students do: Students find the sentence in the lyrics that starts with “What would it be like if…” They identify the grammar pattern:

 Step 5 – The Repair Shop: Second Conditional (Skills+) | 10 min